jurode/coding-exercise-vanilla-js/README.md

 ## Project Setup

 In order to get you started quickly we have created a basic project setup for you.
 It uses the PHP web framework [Laravel](https://laravel.com), which we also use at jobs.at for our projects.
-It gives you a great starting point to prototype a web app with PHP, Vue, HTML, CSS and JavaScript.
+It gives you a great starting point to prototype a web app with PHP, HTML, CSS and JavaScript.

 ## Requirements to run this project
 If you have PHP, composer and Node installed on your machine can skip the the following two steps and continue with the